The By-law regulates the destruction of trees in woodlands by cutting, burning or other means to conserve and improve woodlands in Niagara.

 Where a By-law Enforcement Officer is satisfied that a contravention of the By-law has occurred the Officer may issue an order requiring the person who contravened the By-law, or who caused it to be contravened, to stop the injuring or destruction of trees.

-Questions or requests for information concerning the By-law should be addressed to:
+Send questions or requests for information concerning this by-law to:

 Niagara Peninsula Conservation Authority